 Managing Difficult Projects and People: A Project Management Toolbox

 When was the last time that you worked on a project under perfect conditions?
-That’s to say that there were no constraints, such as
+That’s to say that there were no constraints,

 - Resources (Human, Material, and Money/Budget)